The thesis you submit for examination must contain a title page with:

 Should you wish to have your thesis bound, the title should be a clear description of the research project on the spine of the thesis when it is bound.
 It should contain no more than 150 characters and should be in sentence case with only the first letter of the significant words capitalised.

 The thesis title in your citation and the graduation book will be exactly the same as the title on the thesis you submit for examination.

 If you want to change the title past candidature approval you must declare the new title and the reasons for the change on the Release of Thesis form when you submit your thesis for examination.

 Your thesis must contain an abstract of no more than 500 words summarising the following:

 - context and purpose of the research project

 - method of analysis used

-- major conclusions reached
+- major conclusions drawn.

 Declaration of authenticity

 Each copy of your thesis submitted for examination must contain a Student Declaration of authenticity.
 This should be inserted after the title page and abstract, before the Table of Contents.
-You must ensure your thesis complies with the Copyright Guide for Research Students before it is added to the online repository.

 Table of Contents